 Surgeons perform cases at the Applicant’s ASC as well as other ASCs and Hospitals and may be affiliated with large hospital systems.
 Patients are referred to the physicians from their respective network of primary care physicians (PCPs), third party contracts, insurers, employers, and workers compensation sources.
 The Applicant does not capture patients' primary care physicians (PCPs) or other entities who may refer patients to surgeons who perform cases at the Applicant’s ASC in its electronic medical record (EMR).

 The Applicant assigns operating rooms to surgeons in half-day and full-day increments which is referred to as “block time.”
 Assignment of “block time” allows surgeons to schedule their surgeries more efficiently.
 The Applicant’s OR capacity has remained consistently full between 2022 and 2023.
-Current OR utilization rate is over 90%, which is higher than expert standards, per a citation provided by the Applicant, and is above the Applicant’s limit for scheduling surgeries sooner.
+Current OR utilization rate is over 90%, which is higher than expert standards, per a citation provided by the Applicant.
 The Applicant provided an article which points to a 70% to 80% range for utilization depending on the type of ASC, with single-specialty ASCs in the higher range and multi-specialty ASCs towards the lower end.
 The Applicant has received requests from its existing surgeons for increased access to surgical time but is unable to provide more block time due to the ASC’s limited OR capacity, this results in longer wait times for patients to schedule their surgeries and pain procedures, which can negatively impact patient experience and quality of life as patients endure pain during their wait for their surgeries.
-The Applicant also explained that while most emergent cases are most appropriately addressed in an ED, there are some “urgent” orthopedic cases, such as fracture, and ligament/tendon ruptures, that surgeons are rarely able to book at the current ASC due to the limited number of ORs and advanced booking of ORs.
-These cases could potentially be accommodated in the proposed ASC, with its expanded capacity, and this may help to relieve current capacity burdens on EDs and hospital ORs, in the Commonwealth.
+The Applicant also explained that while most emergent cases are most appropriately addressed in an ED, there are some “urgent” orthopedic cases, such as fractures, and ligament/tendon ruptures, that surgeons are rarely able to book at the current ASC due to the limited number of ORs and advanced booking of ORs.
+Some of these cases could potentially be accommodated in the proposed ASC, with its expanded capacity, and this may help to relieve current capacity burdens on EDs and hospital ORs, in the Commonwealth.

 The Applicant’s providers report wait times of weeks to months due to limited availability of ORs at the Applicant's current ASC and at the Hospital ORs where they currently perform surgeries.
 Wait times vary from two to three weeks for sports medicine to up to six months for joint surgeons due to longer blocks of time required to perform those surgeries.
 In response to staff inquiry, the Applicant states that it has not been able to identify any specific sources that identify ideal wait times for procedures performed at the Applicant’s ASC and instead provided an article on prolonged wait times for routine orthopedic surgery because it reflects the concerns of and impact of wait times on providers and patient health, including for patients, significant impacts on daily living/activities, ability to perform work, etc. The article states, “Prolonged waits for certain orthopaedic procedures can have a major negative impact on patient health.
 This occurs in terms of deterioration in quality of life while awaiting surgery, as well as potential negative connotations for postoperative recovery and longer-term health in addition to reduced independence and increased social care needs.”
 The Applicant noted that the article, published in the UK, is focused on a public health system that is different from our own system.